-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+trained service technician.
+Ethernet Duplex setting modified from %1 to %2 by user %3. (%1 = CIM_EthernetPort .NetworkAddresses; %2 = CIM_EthernetPort.
+NetworkAddresses; %3 = user ID) Info A user has modified the Ethernet port MAC address setting.
+No action; information only.
 Ethernet interface %1 by user %2. (%1 = CIM_EthernetPort.
 EnabledState; %2 = user ID) Info A user has enabled or disabled the Ethernet interface.
 No action; information only.
 Hostname set to %1 by user %2. (%1 = CIM_DNSProtocol Endpoint.Hostname; %2 = user ID) Info A user has modified the host name of the IMM.
 No action; information only.
 IP address of network interface modified from %1 to %2 by user %3. (%1 = CIM_IPProtocolEndpoint.
 IPv4Address; %2 = CIM_StaticIPAssignment SettingData.IPAddress; %3 = user ID) Info A user has modified the IP address of the IMM.
 No action; information only.
 IP subnet mask of network interface modified from %1 to %2 by user %3s. (%1 = CIM_IPProtocolEndpoint .SubnetMask; %2 = CIM_StaticIPAssignment SettingData.SubnetMask; %3 = user ID) Info A user has modified the IP subnet mask of the IMM.
 No action; information only.
 IP address of default gateway modified from %1 to %2 by user %3s. (%1 = CIM_IPProtocolEndpoint.
 GatewayIPv4Address; %2 = CIM_StaticIPAssignment SettingData.Default GatewayAddress; %3 = user ID) Info A user has modified the default gateway IP address of the IMM.
 No action; information only.
 OS Watchdog response %1 by %2. (%1 = Enabled or Disabled; %2 = user ID) Info A user has enabled or disabled an OS Watchdog.
 No action; information only.
-DHCP[%1] failure, no IP address assigned. (%1 = IP address, xxx.xxx.xxx.xxx) Info A DHCP server has failed to assign an IP address to the IMM.
-Make sure that the network cable is connected.
-Make sure that there is a DHCP server on the network that can assign an IP address to the IMM.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.